polarsquad/kubernetes-aks/7 - Exposing the app/Readme.md

 What about the service we created without specifying a type.
 Can you find any associated Azure resources.

+You are also able to see service details in the Azure portal.
+Go to the AKS cluster and choose services.
+What kind of information are you able to find here?

 ## Ingresses

 Next let's create an ingress for your service.
 Let's keep working on the `first_manifest.yaml` file and edit it to have a ClusterIP Type service and an Application Gateway ingress.
 Look at the previous exercises to determine how to configure a basic service.
 The Application Gateway ingress can be created as follows: